-In general, ticket prices are highest from July to September, and around Easter and Christmas.
+In general, ticket prices are highest from July to September, and around Easter, Thanksgiving and Christmas.
 Fares drop during the shoulder seasons – April to June, and October – and even more so in low season, from November to March (excluding Easter, Christmas and New Year).
 Prices depend more on when Americans want to head overseas than on the demand from foreign visitors.
-Flying on weekends usually costs significantly more; prices quoted below assume midweek travel.
+Flying at weekends usually costs significantly more; prices quoted in the following sections assume midweek travel and include taxes.

 Flights from the UK and Ireland

 More than twenty US cities are accessible by nonstop flights from the UK.
 At these gateway cities, you can connect with onward domestic flights.
 Direct services (which may land once or twice on the way, but are called direct if they keep the same flight number throughout their journey) fly from Britain to nearly every other major US city.

 Nonstop flights to Los Angeles from London take eleven or twelve hours; the London to Miami flight takes eight hours; and flying time to New York is seven or so hours.
 Following winds ensure that return flights take an hour or two less.
 One-stop direct flights to destinations beyond the East Coast add time to the journey but can work out cheaper than nonstop flights.

 Four airlines run nonstop scheduled services to the USA from Ireland.
 Flights depart from both Dublin and Shannon airports, and the journey times are very similar to those from London.

 As for fares, Britain remains one of the best places in Europe to obtain flight bargains, though prices vary widely.
 In low or shoulder season, you should be able to find a return flight to East Coast destinations such as New York for around £490, or to California for around £580, while high-season rates can easily double.
 These days the fares available on the airlines’ own websites are often just as good as those you’ll find on more general travel websites.